 Work in Ft.
 Collins but have a meeting in Colorado Springs?
-Want to hit the slopes from Boulder to Vail within minutes?
+Want to hit the slopes from your Boulder home in Dakota Ridge and make it to Vail within minutes?
 The dreams of Front Range commuters may be realized in the near future.

 Congratulations, Rocky Mountain Team!